-- Represents beneficial ownership of less than one percent (1.0%) - (1) Empery Asset Management, LP has shared voting power with Ryan M. Lane, and Martin D. Hoe.
-Empery Asset Management, LP serves as the investment manager to each of the Empery Funds.
-Mr. Lane and Mr. Hoe are managing members of Empery AM GP, LLC, the general partner of the investment manager.
-This information is based solely on a Schedule 13G filed by the party on October 20, 2017, whose business address is 1 Rockefeller Plaza, Suite 1205, New York, NY 10020. - (2) Sabby Management, LLC has shared voting power with Sabby Volatility Warrant Master Fund, Ltd., and Hal Mintz.
-Mr. Mintz is the manager of Sabby Management, LLC.
-Sabby Management, LLC serves as the investment manager of Sabby Volatility Warrant Master Fund, Ltd. This information is based solely on a Schedule 13G/A filed by the party on January 9, 2018, whose business address is 10 Mountainview Road, Suite 205, Upper Saddle River, NJ 07458. - (3) Armistice Capital, LLC has shared voting power with Steven Boyd, and Armistice Capital Master Fund, Ltd..
-Mr. Boyd is a managing director of Armistice Capital, LLC and director of Armistice Capital Master Fund Ltd..
-Mr. Boyd disclaims beneficial ownership in the Common Stock, except to the extent of his or its pecuniary interest therein.
-This information is based solely on a Schedule 13G filed by the party on October 23, 2017, whose business address 510 Madison Avenue, 22nd Floor, New York, NY 10022. - (4) Intracoastal Capital, LLC has shared voting power with Mitchell P. Kopin and Daniel B. Asher.
-This information is based solely on a Schedule 13G filed by the party on October 26, 2017, whose business address 245 Palm Trail, Delray Beach, FL 33483. - (5) Includes 486,494 shares and warrants to purchase up to 584,962 shares held by the Kim Blickenstaff Revocable Trust dated April 15, 2010. - (6) Includes 4,147 shares and warrants to purchase up to 524 shares held by the John Cajigas and Mary E. Cajigas Family Trust, dated August 11, 2005.
+- Represents beneficial ownership of less than one percent (1.0%) - (1) Includes 486,494 shares and warrants to purchase up to 584,962 shares held by the Kim Blickenstaff Revocable Trust dated April 15, 2010. - Includes 4,147 shares and warrants to purchase up to 521 shares held by the John Cajigas and Mary E. Cajigas Family Trust, dated August 11, 2005.
 Mr. Cajigas is co-trustee of the John Cajigas and Mary E. Cajigas Family Trust, dated August 11, 2005.
-The table does not include 80,000 unregistered shares granted to Mr. Cajigas in connection with his retirement agreement and separation from the Company, which was effective December 31, 2017. - (7) Consists of (i) 13,160 shares and warrants to purchase up to 2,779 shares held by the Allen Family Trust dated October 12, 1981, (ii) 3,898 shares and warrants to purchase up to 407 shares held by Allen Cornerstone Ventures, L.P., (iii) 82 shares held by the Gammon Children's 2000 Trust FBO Hannah Lee Gammon and (iv) 82 shares held by the Gammon Children's 2000 Trust FBO Jake Allen Gammon.
-Mr. Allen is trustee of the Allen Family Trust dated October 12, 1981.
+The table does not include 80,000 unregistered shares granted Mr. Cajigas in connection with his retirement agreement and separation from the Company, which was effective December 31, 2017.

+Consists of [i] 13,160 shares and warrants to purchase up to 2,779 shares held by the Allen Family Trust dated October 12, 1981, [ii] 3,898 shares and warrants to purchase up to 2,779 shares held by the Allen Family Trust dated October 12, 1981, [ii] 3,898 shares held by the Gammon Children's 2000 Trust FBO Hannah Lee Gammon and (iv) 82 shares held by the Gammon Children's 2000 Trust FBO Jake Allen Gammon.
+Mr. Allen is trustee of the Allen Family Trust dated (2) - October 12, 1981.
 Mr. Allen is Managing Partner of Allen Cornerstone Ventures, L.P. and Mr. Allen disclaims beneficial ownership of the shares held by Allen Cornerstone Ventures, L.P., except to the extent of his proportionate pecuniary interest therein.
-Mr. Allen is co-trustee of the Gammon Children's 2000 Trust FBO Hannah Lee Gammon, and disclaims beneficial ownership of such shares.
-Mr. Allen is co-trustee of the Gammon Children's 2000 Trust FBO Jake Allen Gammon and has shared voting and investment power over the shares held by the Gammon Children's 2000 Trust FBO Jake Allen Gammon, and disclaims beneficial ownership of such shares. - (8) Consists of (i) 173,916 shares that are held by HLM Venture Partners II, L.P. and (ii) options granted to Mr. Cahill personally pursuant to our director compensation program.
+Mr. Allen is co-trustee of the Gammon Children's 2000 Trust FBO Hannah Lee Gammon and has shared voting and investment power over the shares held by the Gammon Children's 2000 Trust FBO Hannah Lee Gammon, and disclaims beneficial ownership of such shares.
+Mr. Allen is co-trustee of the Gammon Children's 2000 Trust FBO Jake Allen Gammon and has shared voting and investment power over the shares held by the Gammon Children's 2000 Trust FBO Jake Allen Gammon and has shared voting and investment power over the shares held by the Gammon Children's 2000 Trust FBO Jake Allen Gammon, and disclaims beneficial ownership of such shares.

+Consists of (i) 173,916 shares that are held by HLM Venture Partners II, L.P. and (ii) options granted to Mr. Cahill personally pursuant to our director compensation program.
 Mr. Cahill is one of our directors.
-Mr. Cahill and Peter J. Grua are the managing members of HLM Venture Associates II, L.L.C., which is the general partner of HLM Venture Partners II, L.P.
-Mr. Cahill has shared voting and investment power over the shares held by HLM Venture Partners II, L.P.
-Mr. Cahill disclaims beneficial ownership of the shares held by HLM Venture Partners II, L.P., except to the extent of his proportionate pecuniary interest therein. - (9) Consists of 249,620 shares and warrants to purchase 27,515 held by TPG Biotechnology Partners III, L.P., as well as options granted to Dr. Cohen personally pursuant to our director compensation program.
-Dr. Cohen is one of our directors, and is a Partner and Managing Director of TPG Biotech, which is an affiliate of TPG Biotechnology Partners III, L.P.
-Dr. Cohen has no voting or investment power over the shares held by TPG Biotechnology Partners III, L.P.
-Dr. Cohen disclaims beneficial ownership of the shares held by TPG Biotechnology Partners III, L.P.
+Mr. Cahill and Peter J. - (4) - Consists of (1) 17.3946 shares that are need by HLM venture Partners II, L.P. and (1) options granted to Mr. Canill personally pursuant to our director compensation program.
+Mr. Canill is one of our directors.
+Mr. Canill and Peter J. Grua are the managing members of HLM Venture Partners II, L.P.
+Mr. Cahill has shared voting and investment power over the shares held by HLM Venture Partners II, L.P., Mr. Cahill disclaims beneficial ownership of the shares held by HLM Venture Partners II, L.P., except to the extent of his proportionate pecuniary interest therein.